ReeceGoding/Frustration-One-Year-With-R/README.md

     ## 2     3
     ## 3     2
     ## 4     1
-    t[, -1, drop=TRUE]
+    tib[, -1, drop=TRUE]
     ## [1] 4 3 2 1
     ```

-    You can think of tibbles as always using the `drop=FALSE` argument
+    You can think of tibbles as having `drop=FALSE` as their default.
+I
-    of `[`.
-I really cannot explain why that is not base R’s default.
+    can’t explain why base R doesn’t do the same.
+It’s got to either be
-    It’s got to either be some sort of compromise for matrix algebra or
+    some sort of compromise for matrix algebra or for making working in
-    for making working in your console nicer.
+    your console nicer.

 -   The `drop` argument is even stranger than I’m letting on.
 Its
     defaults differ depending on whether there may only be one column